ULHT-CM-2021-22/LOTR-Characters/README.md

 ## Automated tests

+Uses MockWebserver (okhttp) to mock the real server

+### Unit tests

+*Located on app/src/test*

 Includes JUnit tests for the 4 methods.
-You can test the actual API request without running the emulator!
+Since these are standard JUnit tests, you can run them without running the emulator!

-Uses MockWebserver (okhttp) to mock the real server
+### Instrumentation tests

+*Located on app/src/androidTest*

+These tests launch the application on an emulator and simulate clicking the "Get Characters" button and checking the resulting list.

+The tricky part is passing the mock web server to the activity.
+This is done within the onActivity() callback, from which we have access to the actual Activity instance and can inject stuff.

 ## Some remarks